Drag show returns with wild wild west theme

 The only delay in planning came from the marketing side.

 Two hurricanes, Helene and Milton, made landfall on the west coast of Florida just 13 days apart.
 Though the hurricanes didn’t push the event date back, advertising, tabling and sign-ups for student volunteers — key parts of the show and its marketing — took place only a week and a half before the drag show.
-They were intended to be sent out instead of a month in advance.
+They were intended to be sent out instead, a month in advance.

 For most of the designated marketing period, OMA relied on social media and their promotional flyer created by Duy Do, graphic arts senior and OMA director of promotions.